It has been over 50 years since the first sign of mass mercury poisoning emerged in Minamata, Japan.

 - 10.9 Million: Number of people at risk from these sites*

-Pie chart: Percentage of total population at risk from mercury by pollution source industry (*data from Blacksmith Institute’s Toxic Sites Identification Program, as of Oct 2013)
+Pie chart: Percentage of total population at risk from mercury by pollution source industry (*data from Pure Earth’s Toxic Sites Identification Program, as of Oct 2013)

 - Global treaty – The Minamata Convention will help work towards a reduction in worldwide mercury emissions.
 One provision requires countries to devise national action plans to help limit and control artisanal and small-scale gold mining.